aymanalareqi/filament-app-version-manager/README.md

 ### API Response

-Release notes are returned as a JSON object with locale keys:
+The format of release notes in API responses depends on whether a locale is specified:

+**Without locale parameter (all translations):**
 ```json
 {
     "release_notes": {